 8. Watch whales breaching right off the coast.

 What’s cooler than being able to see these gentle giants up close?
 Maui is a great place to go whale watching, but this is a seasonal activity.
-The only time of year that whale watching runs is between November and May, however January to March is the peak season for whale watching in Maui.
+The only time of year that whale watching runs is between November and May, however, January to March is the peak season for whale watching in Maui.

 The best place to go whale watching in Maui is off the island’s western coast.
-I’d recommend booking this afternoon whale watching tour from Ma’alaea Harbor.
+I’d recommend booking this afternoon whale watching tour from Lahaina Harbor.
 If you’re interested in a much more up-close and personal experience with the whales, check out this kayak whale watching and snorkel tour.

 9. See the island of Maui from a unique perspective with a helicopter tour.

-The great thing about a helicopter tour in Maui is that you’ll actually fly to the other side of the island and land for a 30-minute exploratory walk through the Hana rainforest.
+The great thing about a helicopter tour in Maui is that you’ll actually fly to the other side of the island and land for an exploratory walk through the Hana rainforest.
 This is somewhere that would otherwise take you hours to drive to.
 Plus, the helicopter tours in Maui have more actual flying time than most helicopter tours around the world, so you’re getting the best bang for your buck.

 10. Try some of Hawaii’s most popular fruit.

 Did you know that pineapples are not only Hawaii’s most popular fruit, but are also the symbol of Hawaii?
-The famous Dole Plantation is one of the things to do in Oahu, but Maui has their own pineapple production to experience as well.
+The famous Dole Plantation is one of the things to do in Oahu, but Maui has its own pineapple production to experience as well.

 This Maui pineapple tour will take you to the Hali’imaile farm to learn all about pineapples and how a working pineapple plantation runs.
 Not only will it be a really interesting tour learning all about pineapple production from growth to harvest, but you’ll get to taste tons of delicious pineapple as well.
-It doesn’t get better than home grown pineapple from Hawaii!
+It doesn’t get better than homegrown pineapple from Hawaii!

 11. Spend an afternoon walking around Lahaina.